ki-editor/ki-editor/docs/docs/comparisons/index.md

 Once you've learned the Ki keybindings, it's tough to look back (at least for me).

-Note that the Ki keybindings cannot be simply implemented in Vim/Helix via key- remapping, due to the lack of the concept of [Selelection Mode][1], and implementing that requires major architectural changes in the core.
+Note that the Ki keybindings cannot be simply implemented in Vim/Helix via key- remapping, due to the lack of the concept of [Selection Mode][1], and implementing that requires major architectural changes in the core.

 [^4]: With [vim-unimpaired](https://github.com/tpope/vim-unimpaired).